GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_range/functions/operator!%3D/index.md

 ---
-**Returns:** True if at least one member variable not the same as the corresponding rhs member variable
+**Returns:** rhsObject to compare to True if at least one member variable not the same as the corresponding rhs member variable

 ---